wangyuxiang0829/My-Perspective-on-Git/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ### My Perspective on Git.md
-* The Markdown format file which contains the full tutorials.
+* The Markdown format file which contains the full tutorials

+### My Perspective on Git.pdf

+* The PDF format file which contains the full tutorials

+### My Perspective on Git.html

+* The HTML format file which contains the full tutorials